 While this song may be fun to dance to in the club, the song did come under fire for its use of the lyrics, "Been around the world, don't speak the language / But your booty don't need explaining / All I really need to understand is / When you talk dirty to me."
-However, Jason Derulo's response to the AP was simply that he tries "to be conscious of offending anybody, but not that much.
+However, Jason Derulo's response was simply that he tries "to be conscious of offending anybody, but not that much.
 I really just try to do my thing and of course there is going to be backlash on every song that I do, so I don't worry myself too much on that.
 People saying things like 'objectifying women.'
 I'm like, 'What are you even talking about?'"
 Sorry, Jason, but not understanding what we mean by "objectifying women" doesn't make it OK.

 10. "B*tches Ain't Sh*t" — Dr. Dre Featuring Snoop Dogg